tekumara/notes/dbt.md

   * ephemeral - i.e. a CTE
 * models can reference other models and form a DAG. dbt uses the DAG to execute models in the correct sequence.
 * metadata - models can have [tags](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/tags/) (e.g., PII, nightly) which can be referenced when running models or in the documentation
-* [documentation](https://blog.getdbt.com/using-dbt-docs/) shows model descriptions and DAG lineage (requires a host, e.g., S3)
+* [documentation](https://blog.getdbt.com/using-dbt-docs/) can be auto-generated from the models into a static website.
+The docs include descriptions (with markdown support), a visualisation of the DAG, and search functionality.
+Deploy targets include any web host, S3, or GitHub pages.
 * [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) define source tables.
 You can rerun all models that depend on them, run tests to check their validity, and also check their freshness.
 * [seed data](https://docs.getdbt.com/docs/building-a-dbt-project/seeds) are CSV files in your project (and stored in git) loaded into your warehouse.
 Useful for mapping tables or loading test data (e.g., without PII) into a test schema ([example](https://github.com/stkbailey/fivethirtyeight-dbt-data)).
 * [snapshots](https://docs.getdbt.com/docs/building-a-dbt-project/snapshots) implement type 2 slowly changing dimensions over mutable source tables